Eraserhead: Plot

-Spencer begins experiencing visions, again seeing the Man in the Planet, as well as the Lady in the Radiator, who sings to him as she stomps upon miniature replicas of Spencer's child.
-After a sexual encounter with the Beautiful Girl Across the Hall, Spencer has another vision: the Lady in the Radiator sings ("In Heaven Everything Is Fine") as Spencer watches his own head fall off, revealing a stump underneath that resembles the child's face.
-Spencer's head falls from the sky, landing on a street and breaking open.
-A boy finds it, bringing it to a pencil factory to be turned into erasers.
+Henry begins experiencing visions, again seeing the man in the planet, as well as a lady who inhabits his radiator and stomps more of the sperm creatures.
+After a sexual encounter with the girl across the hall, he has another vision in which the lady in the radiator sings ("In Heaven"), and his head pops off his body while he is fidgeting, replaced by the baby's crying head.
+Henry's disembodied head falls from the sky, landing on a street and breaking open.
+A boy finds it and takes it to a pencil factory to be turned into erasers.

-Awakened, Spencer seeks out the Beautiful Girl Across the Hall, but finds her with another man.
-Crushed, Spencer returns to his room.
+Awakened, Henry seeks out the girl across the hall, but finds her with another man.
+Crushed, Henry returns to his room.
 He takes a pair of scissors and for the first time removes the child's swaddling clothes.
-It is revealed that the child has no skin; the bandages held its internal organs together, and they spill apart after the rags are cut.
-The child gasps in pain, and Spencer stabs its organs with the scissors.
+It is revealed that the child has no skin; the bandages held its internal organs together, and they spill out after the bandages are cut.
+The child gasps in pain, and Henry stabs its organs with the scissors.
 The wounds gush a thick liquid, covering the child.
 The power in the room overloads, causing the lights to flicker; as they flick on and off the child grows to huge proportions.
 As the lights burn out completely, the child's head is replaced by the planet seen at the beginning.
-Spencer appears amidst a billowing cloud of eraser shavings.
-The side of the planet bursts apart, and inside, the Man in the Planet struggles with his levers, which are now emitting sparks.
-Spencer is embraced warmly by the Lady in the Radiator, as both white light and white noise build to a crescendo before the screen turns black and silent.
+Henry appears amidst a billowing cloud of eraser shavings.
+The side of the planet bursts apart and the man inside struggles with his levers, which emit sparks.
+Henry is embraced warmly by the lady in the radiator in a white void.